Final Fantasy IV - Ultima

-- New commands for characters and new gears.
+- New commands for characters.
+New Armors and Gears!

 - Revamped shops/equipment and balanced their progression.

-- Edge is now buffed and no longer useless!
+- Edge is now buffed offensively!
+Can steal Rare items!

 - Cecil has been buffed as a tank.

-- Rosa can use more White Mage combative gears.
+- Rosa can use more combative gears and new spells.

 - Lots of secrets that can lead to early acquirement of better equipment!